 When I wrote those seven "P" words about grief I had absolutely no idea what was on the horizon.
 This transition and season of grief is like nothing I've experienced.
 At one point in my life when pondering the loss of my parents, I wondered if that loss would completely and entirely crush me.
 That it would entirely possess me.
 Today I'm grateful it hasn't.
 Just as the word "potent" scared me when it initially came to mind, "possess" scared me, too.
 I've known periods of tormenting fears and being engulfed by its grip.
 Being possessed by grief is something I want to avoid.
 This I want to avoid:

-I don't want to be dominated by grief, but desire its important work to be accomplished in my life.
+to bring or cause to fall under the influence, domination, or control of some emotional or intellectual response or reaction (bolding mine). *I don't want to be dominated by grief, but desire its important work to be accomplished in my life.
 This is what I want:

 to have as a faculty, quality, or the like: to possess courage. *